Found by AI

 Local Signals

 How strong is your local relevance?
-For businesses serving a geographic area, AI engines heavily weight local signals: consistent NAP (Name, Address, Phone) data across platforms, local content, community involvement mentions, and geographic specificity in your content.
-A restaurant that mentions its neighbourhood and city naturally throughout its content will get recommended more often for local queries than one that doesn't.
+For businesses serving a geographic area, AI engines heavily weight local signals: consistent NAP (Name, Address, Phone) data across platforms, local content, community involvement, and geographic specificity.
+A restaurant that names its neighbourhood and city naturally throughout its content gets recommended more often for local queries.

 Quick Wins for Any Business

-You don't need a massive budget or a team of experts to start improving your AI visibility.
-Here are five things you can do this week:
+You don't need a big budget or a team of experts.
+Here are five steps you can take this week:

 1. 1